joelparkerhenderson/system-quality-attributes/doc/seamlessness/index.md

 </span>

+**Define seamless:** <span data-chatgpt-prompt="define seamless (computers and software)">Seamless in the context of computers and software refers to a smooth and uninterrupted flow or integration of processes, applications, or systems.
+A seamless system or software doesn't require manual intervention or adjustment to function properly, and it operates seamlessly with other systems, applications, or devices.
+It eliminates interruptions or delays in task execution and provides a seamless user experience, allowing users to accomplish their goals with minimal effort or disruption.</span>

 ## See Also

 * [Wikipedia: Special:Search/seamless](https://wikipedia.org/wiki/Special:Search/seamless)

 * [Dictionary: seamless](https://www.dictionary.com/browse/seamless): smoothly continuous or uniform in quality; combined in an inconspicuous way.

-* [OpenAI: seamless](https:://openai.com): <span data-chatgpt-prompt="define seamless (computers and software)">Seamless in the context of computers and software refers to a smooth and uninterrupted flow or integration of processes, applications, or systems.
-A seamless system or software doesn't require manual intervention or adjustment to function properly, and it operates seamlessly with other systems, applications, or devices.
-It eliminates interruptions or delays in task execution and provides a seamless user experience, allowing users to accomplish their goals with minimal effort or disruption.</span>